shittuadams/globalPerformance/README.md

 <h3>Data Visualization Process</h3>
 <p>The following steps were taken in Tableau:</p>
 <ol>
-   <li>Average measures were calculated for Sales, Profit and Discount.</li>
-   <li>A map is created of all states in the United State.
-Average profit and sales per state are used as labels.</li>
-   <li>A bar chart is created in order to ascertain the relationsips between customers' ages and profits.
-The age measure is converted into Bins.</li>
-   <li>Regional Profits were tabulated an a yearly and quaterly basis.</li>
-   <li>A dashboard is created to nicely combine and present all the aforementioned chards.</li>
+   <li>Profits, discounts and average sales of all product categories and sub-categories are compared in order to draw relationships.</li>
+   <li>A map of all countries profits is created.</li>
+   <li>The map is used as a filter.</li>
 </ol>
 <h3>Dashboard</h3>
 <p align="center">